dmwideas/presentaize-privacy/PRIVACY.md

 ### How we manage cookies
 - **Consent**: Upon opening the App, we display a consent notice.
 You can accept or reject non-essential cookies.
 You can change your consent anytime via the settings menu (or browser if using the web form).
-- **Rejection**: If you reject marketing cookies, you’ll see generic but less personalized ads.
+- **Rejection**: If you reject marketing cookies, you'll see generic but less personalized ads.
 - **Retention**: Cookies are automatically deleted at the end of their duration or upon withdrawing consent.
 - **Security**: We use HTTPS and encryption for all transmissions.
 We do not share data with third parties without a legal basis (e.g., anonymous analysis with Firebase).